iGEM-HUST-China/HUST-China-2025/wiki/description.md

 ### 2.1 Expanding Market for Moisturizers

 The fashion and beauty sector is experiencing unprecedented growth and globalization.
-In 2024, the beauty market—defined to include skincare, fragrances, make‑up and hair‑care products—generated approximately US$ 491 billion in revenue and is projected to reach around US$ 1,127 billion by 2035, with an estimated annual growth rate of about 6 % <sup>2</sup>.
+In 2024, the beauty market—defined to include skincare, fragrances, make‑up and hair‑care products—generated approximately US\$ 491 billion in revenue and is projected to reach around US\$ 1,127 billion by 2035, with an estimated annual growth rate of about 6 % <sup>2</sup>.

-In the same year, the global market for moisturizing creams was valued at US$ 11.02 billion; it is forecast to grow to US$ 11.47 billion in 2025 and to US$ 19.63 billion by 2035, corresponding to a compound annual growth rate of 5.52 %<sup>3</sup>.
+In the same year, the global market for moisturizing creams was valued at US\$ 11.02 billion; it is forecast to grow to US\$ 11.47 billion in 2025 and to US\$ 19.63 billion by 2035, corresponding to a compound annual growth rate of 5.52 %<sup>3</sup>.

 {% include figure2.html images=page.images02 %}

-In most moisturizing products on the market, squalane are universally employed to enhance the spreadability, sensory feel and absorption of creams and lotions, thereby markedly improving the moisturizing experience.
+In most moisturizing products on the market, squalane is universally employed to enhance the spreadability, sensory feel and absorption of creams and lotions, thereby markedly improving the moisturizing experience.
 As the beauty market continues to expand, demand for squalane is increasing rapidly, and its pivotal role in formulations is becoming ever more evident.
 Behind this huge market lies the ever-increasing demand for squalane and its sole precursor – **squalene**.

-## 3 The Foundation and Hidden Cost: The Squalene Supply Dilemma
+## 3. The Foundation and Hidden Cost: The Squalene Supply Dilemma
 {% include figure.html image="https://static.igem.wiki/teams/5569/description/zongshu.webp" caption="Figure 4.
 Squalene" %}
 However, the foundation supporting this "beauty" faces an unsustainable and harsh reality.
 Currently, commercial squalene primarily comes from the following three sources, each with severe challenges.